allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ### Evaluation

-#### Project Journal
+#### Project Portfolio
-This course relies a student-maintained `Project Journal` which is comprised of four (4) parts:
+This course relies a student-maintained `Project Portfolio` which is comprised of four (4) parts:

 1. `Research Roadmap`
-2. `Presentation Portfolio`
+2. `Presentation Log`
-3. `Research Portfolio`
+3. `Research Log`
-4. `Process Portfolio`
+4. `Process Log`

 Each of these are semester-long projects that have interim due dates to assess student progress.
-Each week, students are required to make substantive progress on _all_ parts of their `Project Journal`.
+Each week, students are required to make substantive progress on _all_ parts of their `Project Portfolio`.
 The journal takes the form of a Quarto-powered web site to which students contribute weekly materials.

 ##### Research Roadmap